How To Put Together an Annual Family Budget - Baby Chick

 5. Look At Cash Flow

 Determine your annual net income by subtracting your expenses from your income.
-If you have a positive cash flow, you can decide how to use that extra cash by applying it to your debt, putting it in savings, or towards another financial goal.
+If you have a positive cash flow, you can decide how to use it: by applying it to your debt, putting it in savings, or using it towards another financial goal.

 Make sure any money left over that you will use for a separate purpose (debt, savings, etc.) is added to your annual budget under the correct category.

-If you look at your cash flow and you end up with a negative number, you will need to make adjustments to your expenses.
+If your cash flow is negative, you will need to adjust your expenses.
 Variable expenses are the easiest to adjust first.
-You may have to cut down your eating out, entertainment, or other categories to balance your budget.
+You may have to cut down on eating out, entertainment, or other categories to balance your budget.

 6. Create A Monthly Budget

-Now that you have decided on which approach you will use — monthly average or treating each month separately, you can create your monthly budget.
-A monthly budget will help to keep you on track with your annual family goals.
-Next month, we’ll be walking you through these next steps.
+Now that you have decided on which approach you will use—monthly average or treating each month separately—you can create your monthly budget.
+A monthly budget will help you stay on track with your annual family goals.

 Happy budgeting!